amine177/modelisationCourse4nids/README.md

 # modelisationCourse4nids
-Code figuring on the modelisation ans statistics class in fall 2018-2019 4NIDS
+Code figuring on the modelisation and statistics class in fall 2018-2019 4NIDS